 How to Care for Children with Special Needs Through Estate Planning

 For many people, the basics of estate planning are simple enough, but for those families with loved ones who are disabled or have special needs, the estate planning process is more involved – and definitely more critical.

-The latest statistics show that five percent of minor children have some sort of disability, and the burden of caring for these children make estate planning essential.
-In addition to specialized health care, these children usually need special schooling and intensive therapy, all of which comes at a cost.
+The latest statistics show that five percent of minor children have some sort of disability, and caring for these children makes estate planning essential.
+In addition to specialized health care, these children may need special schooling and intensive therapy, all of which comes at a cost.

 Here are some tips for parents facing the need to plan not only for their own financial future, but for that of a special needs child:

 Parents need to think about the kind of life they envision for their child.
-Will the child have a shorter life span?
 Will he or she be able to work or live independently?
 The answers to these questions will form the foundation of your plan.

 Determine eligibility for public benefits.

 In order to meet eligibility requirements for Medicaid and Social Security Supplemental Income programs, a person with special needs or other disabilities must have limited income and assets.
 This makes it imperative that a child who could benefit from these services not have any assets titled in his or her own name – meaning they should not be listed as beneficiaries on life insurance policies, retirement accounts or plans, in trusts, wills or pensions.